History of Thailand: Initial states

-The oldest known records of a political entity in Indochina are attributed to Funan—centered in the Mekong Delta and comprising territories inside modern-day Thailand.
+The oldest known records of a political entity in Indochina are attributed to Funan, located in the Mekong Delta and comprising territories inside modern-day Thailand.
 Chinese annals confirm Funan's existence as early as the first century CE.
 Archaeological documentation implies an extensive human settlement history since the fourth century BCE.

-The region also hosted a number of indigenous Austroasiatic-speaking and Malayo-Sumbawan-speaking civilisations.
-However, little is known about Thailand before the 13th century, as literary and concrete sources are scarce, and most of the knowledge about this period is gleaned from archaeological evidence.
-Similar to other regions in Southeast Asia, Thailand was heavily influenced by the culture and religions of India, starting with the Kingdom of Funan, around the first century, until the Khmer Empire.
-These "Indianised kingdoms" are composed of Dvaravati, Srivijaya, and the Khmer Empire.
+The region was inhabited by a number of indigenous Austroasiatic-speaking and Malayo-Sumbawan-speaking civilisations.
+By the first millennium the region was inhabited by the primary groups: the Austroasiatic Lawa in the north, Mon in the center, Khmer in the east and the Austronesian Malay in Langkasuka of the Malay Peninsula.
+However, literary and concrete sources about Thailand before the 13th century are scarce, and most of the knowledge about this period is gleaned from archaeological evidence.
+Similar to other regions in Southeast Asia, Thailand was heavily influenced by the cultures and religions of India and Sri Lanka, starting with the Funan Kingdom, around the first century, until the Khmer Empire.
+These kingdoms were composed of Dvaravati, Srivijaya, and the Khmer Empire.
 E. A. Voretzsch believes that Buddhism must have been flowing into Thailand from India at the time of the Indian emperor Ashoka of the Maurya Empire and into the first millennium.
 Later, Thailand was influenced by the south Indian Pallava dynasty and north Indian Gupta Empire.

+How far that influence amounted to Indian settlement is disputed.
+Chew treats Indianization as an inherited habit of mind rather than a finding, and prefers hybridization, an exchange weighted to neither side; he quotes Higham's judgement that the colonialist and Indianisation models are no longer tenable.
+At Khao Sam Kaeo, Bérénice Bellina found no concentration of production waste and no other Indian material indicating a resident Indian group.
+Geochemical work by Robert Theunissen, Peter Grave and Grahame Bailey placed most Thai agate and carnelian beads outside India, and concluded that carnelian was worked in Southeast Asia from early in the Iron Age.
+Miriam Stark dates the material evidence itself.
+Objects of South Asian provenance appear in parts of mainland Southeast Asia by about the turn of the era.
+They include gold leaf with Indic iconography, crystal amulets in the form of lingam and yoni, and bas-relief sculpture.
+Stark reads them as the entry of Saivism and Buddhism.
+The sites with the strongest evidence of Indian contact are later than about 500 CE.

+In the northeast the social ranks of the early historic period have been traced back to Iron Age forerunners.
+Charles Higham argues that an agricultural revolution in the Mun valley underwrote a rapid rise of social elites, with ploughing and permanent, perhaps irrigated, rice fields in place by the fifth century CE.
+He gives iron working and the control of salt as further factors, and posits that these local leaders became the poñ named in pre-Angkorian inscriptions.